dlgreenwald/PlymouthTheme-Cat/README.md

 Now reboot.

 If you want to install this on < Ubuntu 16.04, change the path from /usr/share/plymouth to /lib/plymouth/ .
-You need to do this on the PlymouthTheme-Cat.plymouth file also.
+You need to do this on the cat.plymouth file also.

+# Test theme

+To test the current theme you can use the `preview-plymouth-theme.sh` bash script from repository root directory.
+You should run it as root.
+You can pass the preview duration as an optional argument to the script.
+Be warned if you pass large time values.
+Plymouth takes over the keyboard input, so it is unfortunately not possible to cancel the preview with CTRL+C.

+    sudo ./preview-plymouth-theme.sh [TIME_IN_SECONDS]